 My “annual underwear collection/drive” was born that night, and it’s already made a difference.
 Will you help me please?
 Will you imagine yourself in the situation of a victim who, by no fault other than being trusting, loving and wanting something better, encounters a relationship with an abusive partner.
 Will you help me, to help the children who likely are similarly abused and don’t quite understand what is going on yet, but just know that they are no longer living at home and their parent cries a lot.
 Will you help me please, to make a real and tangible difference in a DV victim family’s life, that may seem a small one, but carries an impact so HUGE you cannot even imagine?

 Please click any of these links to buy new, packaged undies for DV victims, parents and children alike.
 All sizes and ages are needed.
 Women’s Underwear or Girls Underwear and Boys Underwear.
 A few dollars can send 5 or 10 pairs of underwear to this effort.
-Or buy new underwear however you like, but ship them to Robbyn Ackner, Healthy Mind Healthy Body, 125 S. State Rd.
+Or buy new underwear however you like, but ship them to Robbyn Ackner, Crown Consulting FL, 125 S. State Rd.
 7, 104–244, Wellington, Florida, 33414.
 If you live locally, send me an email or connect with me on Facebook, and we can make arrangements to share a cup of coffee and I can pick them up from you directly.
-For a tax receipt, downloaded it HERE and email me by using the contact link on the left side of this page.
+For a tax receipt, downloaded it HERE and email me by using the contact link on the left side of this page and I’ll make sure that you get a tax receipt.
 For more information on the drive, feel free to reach out to me and I’ll answer whatever questions you may have.
 Please do this now, or as soon as you possibly can.

 Can you put yourself in a DV victim’s predicament for just a moment, and wonder how you are going to send your children to school, with a clean pair of underwear?
 Please consider sending a sealed package of underwear, during this last quarter of 2015, for our “annual underwear drive”.
 Help make a difference in the lives of DV victims seeking to save their family, women who found the courage and strength to seek refuge from a toxic and abusive relationship.
 Few Domestic Violence victims succeed in leaving at first attempt (the statistical average is 7 attempts), many victims return and suffer even worse abuse for lack of an adequate support system, and believe they absolutely need support (and food for their family) from the abuser.
 Harmony House gives Domestic Violence victims support, assistance with housing, even life and job skills.
 Domestic Violence victims should not have to worry about clean underwear, and these women should not have to scrub underwear in sinks to avoid domestic violence and abuse.